ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/logicmonitor/dashboards.md

 Use **Group** to assign the dashboard to a dashboard group:

 - Start typing a group name to choose from suggested results.
-- To create a **new** group, type the new group’s name and select it from suggestions.
+- To create a **new** group, type the new groups name and select it from suggestions.

 **Why group dashboards?**